Spinning black holes in astrophysical environments

 First, we examined whether rotation induces violations of the standard energy conditions by studying the eigenvalues of the stress-energy tensor.
 The energy conditions are as follows.
 Null energy condition: $\varepsilon + p_i \geq 0$; Weak energy condition: $\varepsilon\geq 0$ and $\varepsilon + p_i \geq 0$; Strong energy condition: $\varepsilon + p_i \geq 0$ and $\varepsilon + \sum_i p_i \geq 0$; Dominant energy condition: $\varepsilon \geq |p_i|$.
 Here, $i$ runs over $\{r, 1, 2\}$.
-In the static case originally studied in Ref. \cite{Cardoso:2021wlq}, it was found that only the dominant energy condition is violated, in a small region close to the horizon.
+In the static case originally studied in Ref. \cite{Cardoso:2021wlq}, it was found that only the dominant energy condition is violated, in a small, almost empty, region close to the horizon.
 However, simple modifications of the original profile, e.g. by using a cutoff radius in the profile for the energy density, eliminate this issue \cite{Cardoso:2021wlq,Speeney:2024mas,Shen:2024qbb,Shen:2023erj}.
 Since, for simplicity, we do not impose such a cutoff radius in our profile for the energy density, Eq. \eqref{eq:edensity}, we expect similarly to Ref. \cite{Cardoso:2021wlq}, violations of the dominant energy condition in a small region close to the horizon.
+However, these modifications of the energy-density profile are not expected to significantly affect the physical solution, since they occur in an almost empty region with negligible energy density and therefore have no influence on the spacetime dynamics.
 In Fig. \ref{fig:energyconditions}, we show the equatorial plane profiles for the eigenvalues of the stress-energy tensor for a solution with $J/\MBH^2 \approx 0.8$.
 All eigenvalues remain non-negative throughout the domain, indicating that the null, weak, and strong energy conditions are satisfied.
 As anticipated, the dominant energy condition is violated near the horizon.
 Similar profiles are observed for other values of $\theta$, and the same conclusions apply to solutions with different spins.
 Thus, once a suitable modified profile for the energy density is used, we expect that solutions in this framework to obey all energy conditions.

 To analyze the impact of rotation, we have calculated various physical quantities of BHs surrounded by a dark matter halo and compared them to those of a Kerr BH with the same mass $\MBH$ and dimensionless spin $J/\MBH^2$.
 To quantify deviations from the Kerr metric, we define